-With the arrival of fall comes an important milestone for your real estate business: The time to step back, take in your results for this year thus far, and focus on what you’d like to accomplish come 2022.
+With the arrival of fall and winter comes an important milestone for your real estate business: The time to step back, take in your results for this year thus far, and focus on what you’d like to accomplish come 2022.
 “Right now is the perfect time to start pulling your numbers for the year,” shares Kent Temple, KW MREA: Business Planning Clinic instructor, operating principal, and leader of North Carolina team The Temple Team.
 “You’re at a nice break – three quarters of the way through the year – and it is easy to figure out ‘OK, based on where I am today, these should be my yearly numbers.’”

 Three Questions That Will Get You Started